greim/freeloader/doc/faq.markdown

 is increased incrementally if the polling execution time exceeds 10% of the interval time.

-## Q: Does freeloader support IE6-8?
+## Q: Does freeloader support older browsers?

-A: Yes, freeloader fulfills its contractual obligation on those browsers, but when it gets home it curls into a fetal position in the corner and cries for a few hours.
-Specifically, performance becomes a greater concern on large pages if you use the <code>.className()</code> method, since IE6-8 don't natively implement <code>getElementsByClassName()</code>.
-If freeloader doesn't detect this method, it falls back to slower brute-force style methods.
+A: Freeloader fulfills its contractual obligation (passes all tests) on browsers as far back as IE6 and Mozilla 1.7 (that's *Mozilla*, not Firefox).
+However when it gets home it curls into a fetal position in the corner and cries for a few hours.
+Specifically, performance becomes a greater concern on huge pages if you use the <code>.className()</code> method, since
+<code>getElementsByClassName()</code> is a relative newcomer to the game.
+If
+freeloader doesn't detect this method, it falls back to
+<code>querySelectorAll()</code>, and failing that, to brute-force methods.

-Initial benchmarks indicate that on a very large page on IE6 (>2000 nodes), listening for lots of different classes and IDs (>80) will cause freeloader to throttle back to polling once every three or four seconds, spiking the processor between 20-50% for each poll.
+Initial benchmarks indicate that on a very large page on IE6 (>2000 nodes), listening for lots of different classes and IDs (>80) will cause freeloader to throttle back to polling once every three or four seconds, spiking the processor between 20-50% for each query.
 This was on a 2.5GHZ laptop running XP Pro.
+YMMV.

-For reference, polls performed in the sub-millisecond range for both Firefox 3.6 and Chrome 5 on the same benchmark test page on the same machine.
+For comparison, those same queries performed in the sub-millisecond range for both Firefox 3.6 and Chrome 5 on the same benchmark test page on the same machine.

-## Q: Is freeloader ready for prime-time?
+## Q: Performance-wise, is freeloader ready for prime-time?

-A: Short answer: it works great in modern browsers.
-It works, but can be slow, in IE6 and 7.
+A: Short answer: Freeloader floats along with almost no detectable footprint in modern browsers.
+It works, but can be slow, on really big pages in ancient browsers.
+Of particular interest are IE6 and 7, since these browsers are both antiquated and common.
+If you have big pages (I mean *really* big) and you need things to snap, crackle and pop on IE6 and 7, (or decrepit versions of Gecko, Webkit or Presto) then freeloader isn't for you.

 Long answer: freeloader is a science experiment.
 Its purpose is to either prove or disprove the hypothesis that <em>declarative DOM pre-processing can be done performantly, across the most commonly-used browsers</em>.
-There's probably no concise answer to this question, but I suspect that as time passes and IE9 displaces the older IEs, freeloader will be a viable option, if it isn't already.
-It will probably boil down to how much you need to cater to IE 6 and 7 on large pages.
+I suspect that as time passes and IE9 displaces the older IEs, freeloader will be an increasingly viable option, if it isn't already.

 In any case I encourage people to download freeloader and help test this hypothesis, because I think the benefits of a declarative model are worth pursuing.
-That said, please petition your favorite browser vendor to support XBL, which would obsolete freeloader if it were universally supported.

-## Q: How can I help?

-A: Bug reports, fixes and improvements are always welcome.
-Also, as I've said, this is sort of an experiment.
-Benchmarks on your project are welcome.
-Freeloader provides tools for this:

-    // returns the polling interval freeloader is currently using FREELOADER.benchmarks.pollingIntervalMillis();

-    // returns the average execution time last 5 polls have taken
-    // rounded up to nearest millisecond
-    FREELOADER.benchmarks.pollingExecutionAverageMillis();